HGJ0707/HGJ0707.github.io/docs/README.md

 #     details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.
 #   - title: Bundlers
 #     details: Default bundler is Vite, while Webpack is also supported.
 Choose the one you like!
-# footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: Copyright © 2023-present Guangjun
 ---